Spain gov't to approve banks cleanup after tough talks

 A senior euro zone source said an outside audit of the health of Spanish banks was key to reassure investors that the difficult situation of the banks would not push Spain into seeking an Irish-style bailout.

-“What are you going to do to ensure that this transparency, especially of real estate valuation, has consequences for provisioning and recapitalization measures?” the source said.
+“What are you going to do to ensure that this transparency, especially of real estate valuation, has consequences for provisioning and recapitalisation measures?” the source said.

 “Quite obviously ... it is too early for (Economy Minister Luis De Guindos) to give definitive answers to these questions but I expect that he will be able to offer a plan ... to increase transparency possibly via using outside expertise.”

-Financial sources said the appointment of external auditors could lead the banks to recognize further losses on top of those already reflected in banking reforms presented in February.
+Financial sources said the appointment of external auditors could lead the banks to recognise further losses on top of those already reflected in banking reforms presented in February.

 But any delay in the new banking reform could have a devastating effect as yields on benchmark Spanish bonds remained close to six percent, making the country’s borrowing costs very high.